ajwills72/rmip/docs/teacher_notes.md

 Again, TAs should make sure experimental data are being correctly saved on JATOS.

+> **_NOTE FOR 2025:_**  In 2025, the Easter break will be between weeks 11 and 12.
+To give enough time to students to prepare their presentation (week 10), it may be wise to make them download/convert their data at the end of week 7 instead of the first session of week 8, so they can focus on analysing their data in week 8.

 ### Homework

 - Watch Chris Longmore's second JATOS video - [Exporting results](https://youtu.be/y3fcPB5Fj5M)